altanner/graphical-data-apps/site-build/content/posts/05widgets.md

 Notice that, unlike layout `st.` commands, we are assigning the widget to a variable, here called `year`.
 For now, we have four parameters to the slider: the label it will display, a lowest value, highest value, and an initial value.
 Save the file and check the changes on your app (remember we are putting this in the sidebar!)

 ### Connecting the widget to the chart
+So far, the widget exists, and it creates the variable `year_widget`, but we need to pipe that into the code for the chart.
+Currently, `px.scatter` has been told to plot the whole dataset, with the line `data_frame=demo_df`.
+We are going to change this so that it instead plots just the year selected by the widget.
+Change the parameter line to `data_frame=demo_df.query(f"Year=={year_widget}")` (and leave the rest of your parameters in place).

+Several things are happening here:
+1. Given `demo_df` is a dataframe, we can use the method `.query()` to filter it.
+2. Inside the `.query()` brackets we are searching for the equality `"Year=={year_widget}"`
+3. To insert our variable `year_widget`, we are creating an [f-string](https://realpython.com/python-f-strings/), with the variable name inside our curly brackets.

+Save your script, and have a play with the app.

 1. year slider
 2. radio buttons